shadowbq/robust-atd/README.md

 This is *not a supported or official application of Intel Security*.
 This work is based off of published documentation for integrating with the ATD REST API.

+A modified Fork of atdcli.py (Carlos Munoz - 2014) is included.

 ## Install

 ```